 Yard Bugs

 Though it may be tempting to catch crickets, grasshoppers, flies, and other insects in the yard around your home, doing so can be dangerous.
 Wild bugs often contain parasites that can be harmful to your pet’s health, so it’s best to avoid feeding them to your pet.
-However, if it’s an emergency or a child wants to feed the gecko a bug, make sure you don’t collect the bugs from an area where there are pesticides, like most gardens, and only feed one or two at a time to make sure your pet doesn’t have an adverse reaction from parasites.
+However, if you are in a pinch, make sure you don’t collect the bugs from an area where there are pesticides, like most gardens, and only feed one or two at a time to make sure your pet doesn’t have an adverse reaction from parasites.

 Should I feed my leopard gecko commercial reptile food?